-More information on eligibility, finding a NILS provider, and how to apply can be found here: NILs No Interest Loans – Good Shepherd
+More information on eligibility, finding a NILS provider, and how to apply can be found here: NILs No Interest Loans – Good Shepherd (link is external)

 Microenterprise Development: Microenterprise (small business) development organisations support individuals on a low income to increase their business planning and workforce skills, support the development of a small business (microenterprises – including providing one-on-one mentoring), and facilitate access to loans.
 Organisations are required to leverage funding from alternate non-government sources to build the sustainability of the organisation.

 Eligibility to access microenterprise services is restricted to:

 - people in receipt of an unemployment benefit; and

 - women experiencing family or domestic violence for the purpose of assisting these women to become financially independent.